K Kite Agent Passport Kitepass CLI

 echo "wallet_id=${WALLET_ID}"

-4. Create policy, create passport, export token
+4. Create policy, create passport, export token, log out owner

-POLICY_JSON="$(kitepass --json passport-policy create --wallet-id "$WALLET_ID" --allowed-chain eip155:8453 --allowed-action transaction --max-single-amount 100 --max-daily-amount 1000 --allowed-destination 0xabc --valid-for-hours 24)"
+POLICY_JSON="$(kitepass --json passport-policy create --wallet-id "$WALLET_ID" --allowed-chain eip155:8453 --allowed-action transaction --max-single-amount 100 --max-daily-amount 1000 --allowed-destination "$TEST_DESTINATION" --valid-for-hours 24)"

 POLICY_ID="$(printf '%s' "$POLICY_JSON" | jq -r '.passport_policy_id')"